-Community Perspective Strategic Goal Outcome Measure District Performan ce Example of programs focusing on highest risks within the community. [qualitative/lead] During the COVID-19 pandemic, the district implemented a hybrid integrating self-inspections and physical inspections on alternate ye 2021, the district assessed the effectiveness of this program, findin worked well for light hazard occupancies, but less so for moderate occupancies.
-Light hazard occupancies showed no increase in fire of violations while moderate hazard occupancies had an increase in fir violations when compared to annual physical inspections.
-Based or evidence, the self-inspection program was retained for light hazard occupancies. e years.
-In iding that it ate hazard re code n fire code d on this Community Perspective Strategic Goal Outcome Measure District Performance Reduce incident frequency and severity Percentage of district population receiving CPR Training (Hands-Only or Certification) annually [lead] Year 2021 2022 2023 % Receiving training 1.35% 0.66% 0.81% Discussion: From 2019 to 2021, the district failed to meet its goat basis due in large part due to constraints on in-person training d - lation in CPR on an annual Percentage of homes (dwelling units) receiving a safety survey Year 2021 2022 2023 annually [lead] % of homes 0.91% 0.26% 0.30% Discussion: The COVID-19 pandemic had a major impact on many face-to-face community risk reduction programs including home safety surveys.
-Installation of smoke and carbon monoxide alarms was limited to residents who did not have working alarms and made a specific request or when this was discovered during an emergency response.
-Fiscal Stewardship Perspect ive Strategic Goal Outcome Measure District Performan ce The community risk reduction (CRR) division has no performance e measures in the fiscal stewa ardship perspective
+Community Perspective Strategic Goal Outcome Measure District Performance Example of programs focusing on highest risks within the community. [qualitative/lead] During the COVID-19 pandemic, the district implemented a hybrid program integrating self-inspections and physical inspections on alternate years.
+In 2021, the district assessed the effectiveness of this program, finding that it worked well for light hazard occupancies, but less so for moderate hazard occupancies.
+Light hazard occupancies showed no increase in fire code violations while moderate hazard occupancies had an increase in fire code violations when compared to annual physical inspections.
+Based on this evidence, the self-inspection program was retained for light hazard occupancies.
+Community Perspective Strategic Goal Outcome Measure District Performance Reduce incident frequency and severity Percentage of district population receiving CPR Training (Hands-Only or Certification) annually [lead] Year 2022 2023 2024 % Receiving training 0.66% 0.81% No Data Discussion: In 2024 after several years of not meeting the target of 10% of our population per year, we decided to try a new delivery method that utilizes a hybrid classroom style.
+This hopefully will allow the student to complete the classroom portion in a more flexible style that is efficient to their lifestyle.
+Percentage of homes (dwelling units) receiving a safety survey Year 2022 2023 2024 annually [lead] % of homes 0.26% 0.30% No Data Discussion: The COVID-19 pandemic had a major impact on man surveys.
+Installation of smoke and carbon monoxide alarms was request or when this was discovered during an emergency respo limited to residents who did n - Fiscal Stewardship Perspect ive Strategic Goal Outcome Measure District Performar ice The community risk reduction (CRR) division has no performance e measures in the fiscal stewa ardshin nerspective